-Function 2020 2019 Attributable Attributable Attributable Attributable to operating to operating to operating to operating Nature costs expenses Total costs expenses Total Employee benefits expenses Salaries and wages \$ 492,569 157,337 649,906 429,443 135,599 565,042 Labor insurance and national 35,890 8,998 44,888 38,046 8,812 46,858 health insurance Pension expenses 16,407 5,034 21,441 16,631 4,980 21,611 Remuneration of Directors - 19,609 19,609 - 12,849 12,849 Other employee benefits 1,026 13,287 14,313 232 11,732 11,964 expenses Depreciation expenses 3,466 8,385 11,851 466 247 713 Depletion expenses - - - - - - Amortization expenses - - - - - -
+Function 2021 2020 Nature Operating costs Operating expenses Total Operating costs Operating expenses Total Employee benefits expenses Salaries and wages \$ 468,374 161,741 630,115 492,569 157,337 649,906 Labor insurance and national health insurance 36,198 9,521 45,719 35,890 8,998 44,888 Pension expenses 16,363 5,175 21,538 16,407 5,034 21,441 Remuneration of Directors - 22,962 22,962 - 19,609 19,609 Other employee benefits expenses 1,565 8,126 9,691 1,026 13,287 14,313 Depreciation expense 5,189 14,277 19,466 3,466 8,385 11,851 Depletion expenses - - - - - - Amortization expenses - - - - - -

-(2) The Company's employee number and employee benefit expenses in 2020 and 2019 are as follows:
+(2) The Company's employee number and employee benefit expenses in 2021 and 2020 are as follows:

-2020 2019
+2021 2020

-Number of employees 730 769
+Number of employees 658 730

-Number of Directors who are not employees 5 5
+Number of Directors who are not employees 5

-Average employee benefits \$ 1,008 845
+Average employee benefits \$ 1,084 1,008

-Average employee salaries and wages \$ 896 740
+Average employee salaries and wages \$ 966

-Adjustments to average employee salary expenses (note) 21.08%
+Adjustments to average employee salary expenses (note) 7.81%

-Supervisors' remuneration \$ 109 240
+Supervisors' remuneration \$

-Note: The Company's salary expenses reflect the manpower structure of each year's operating requirements and the performance of the progress of the project completion.
+- Note: the Company's salary expenses reflect the manpower structure of each year's operating requirements and the performance of the progress of the project completion.
 The above number of employees includes foreign workers who receive basic wages.
-Out of the Company's salary expenses in 2020 and 2019, the salary increase of non-executive full-time employees was 3.09% and 2.78% respectively.
-The number of foreign workers accounted for about 25% of the total number of employees.

-- (3) The Company's salary and remuneration policy (including Directors, Supervisors, managers, and employees) is as follows: - 1.
+Out of the Company's salary expenses in 2021 and 2020, the salary increase of non-executive full-time employees was 3.02% and 3.09% respectively.
+The number of foreign workers accounted for about 20% of the total number of employees. - (3) The Company's salary and remuneration policy (including Directors, managers, and employees) is as follows: - 1.
 The Company's employee salary and renumeration policy is committed to providing employees with compensation and salary which meets the salary market dynamics and responds to changes in economic conditions and government regulations.
-Employee's compensation mainly consists of basic payroll (including salary and fixed allowances, etc.), year-end and performance bonuses, etc. Each year, according to the operating conditions and internal and external salary analysis, the Company sets out salary adjustment policies in due course.
-The average increase in employees' basic salary over the most recent 2 years is about 3%. - 2.
-According to the Company's operating results, reference to the domestic industry bonus level and the Articles of Association, the Company shall decide the total number of year-end bonuses and compensation.
+Employees compensation mainly consists of basic payroll (including salary and fixed allowances, etc.), year-end and performance bonuses, etc. Each year, according to the operating conditions and internal and external salary analysis, the Company sets out salary adjustment policies in due course; The average rate of increase in the past two years was about 3%. - 2.
+According to the Company's operating results, reference to the domestic industry bonus level and the Articles of Association, the Company shall decide the total number of yearend bonuses and compensation.
 The remuneration committee shall submit the amount and distribution method for approval by the Board of Directors.
-The amount allocated to each employee depends on the job, contribution and performance.
-The minimum salary standards for employees without working experience and foreign workers are in accordance with government regulations.
+The amount allocated to each employee depends on the job, contribution and performance; the minimum salary standards for employees without working experience and foreign workers are in accordance with government regulations. - 3.
+The Company's remuneration policy for the manager is based on the Company's operating strategy, profit status, performance and job contribution, and reference to the salary market.
+The Remuneration Committee shall submit for approval by the Board of Directors.

-- 3. The Company's remuneration policy for the manager is based on the Company's operating strategy, profit status, performance and job contribution, and reference to the salary market.
-The Remuneration Committee shall submit for approval by the Board of Directors. - 4.
-According to the Articles of Association, the Company's remuneration for the Chairman and Director is authorized to the Board which shall agree on the common industry standard according to its degree of participation in the operation and value of the contribution.
+4. According to the Articles of Association, the Company's remuneration for the Chairman and Director is authorized to the Board which shall agree on the common industry standard according to its degree of participation in the operation and value of the contribution.
 The Articles of Association also specifies that no more than 2% of the annual profit shall be the remuneration of directors.
 Independent Directors receive a fixed monthly remuneration and do not participate in the distribution of the Directors' remuneration mentioned above.